corvusdeinanis/cuddlyspaceship/content/Theories of Management.md

-initiative - employees should be encouraged to give their inputs Remuneration - fair pay based on factors like cost of living and productivity of employment equity - everyone should be treated the same esprit de corps
+initiative - employees should be encouraged to give their inputs Remuneration - fair pay based on factors like cost of living and productivity of employment equity - everyone should be treated the same esprit de corps - morale

 ## Bureaucratic Management

 by [[Max Weber]]
 Weber observed a lot of nepotism which he found gross and unjust
->"a bureaucracy is a highly structured, formalized and impersonal organization.
-In other words, it is a formal organization structure with a set of rules and regulations"
+>"a *bureaucracy* is a highly structured, formalized and impersonal organization.
+In other words, it is a *formal organization structure with a set of rules* and regulations"
 > -- Max Weber

+fixed hierarchical structure
+very organized
+impersonal
+clearly defined set of roles, well defined chain of command rules based management specialization

 ## Behavioural Approach to Management
 influenced by Hawthorne studies